Jurijs Ševļakovs: National team playing career

 When in 1992 Latvia national football team started again Ševļakovs became one of the key players in it.
 Until the very end of his career Ševļakovs was the captain of the national team.
-One of his best games for Latvia came in a 2:0 home victory against Belarus when Ševļakovs scored both goals for Latvia.
-Despite his senior age for high level football Ševļakovs made 44 appearances for Latvia and was considered one of the countries most reliable defenders until the end of his playing career.
+One of his best games for Latvia came in a 2–0 home victory against Belarus in 1997 when Ševļakovs scored both goals for Latvia.
+Despite his senior age for high level football, Ševļakovs made 44 appearances for Latvia and was considered one of the country's most reliable defenders until the end of his playing career.

 Coaching career

 After finishing his career as player Ševļakovs instantly moved to coaching.
 His first squad was the reserves of FC Skonto, later he became assistant manager of Latvia U21 under Jurijs Andrejevs, after Andrejevs was elected Latvia national football team manager, Ševļakovs succeeded him as manager of U21.
 Currently Ševļakovs is assistant manager of FC Skonto and Latvia national team.